rafaelpernil2/StatefulPromises/README.md

 #### .reset():

 Resets the whole batch including all statuses and responseData.
-It is like initializing again the promiseBatch
+It is like initializing again the promiseBatch.

 Example:
 ```typescript